Selected crime reports for September 2 – September 8

 NARRATIVE

-An officer contacted the suspect during a traffic stop.
-The officer determined the suspect was driving with a suspended license.
-He was arrested and advised that he would be summoned in the mail with a court date.
+Police contacted the suspect during a traffic stop.
+The investigating officer determined that the suspect’s driving status was suspended.
+The suspect advised she would be summoned in the mail with a court date.

 TIME